 The most common types of permitted development for businesses are:

 - Minor Operations involving the erection of gates and boundary walls, construction of a means of access to a highway, painting of buildings and the provision of electric vehicle recharging points.

 - Changes of Use.
 There are many changes of use that are permitted development but the most common in the City of London are between various classes of retail activity, eg a restaurant to a shop, a shop to a bank and to another use specifically authorised when the existing activity was approved but this must be within 10 years of the planning permission being granted.

 - Temporary buildings and structures required in connection with building operations.

 - Minor extensions or alteration of an office building.

 - Minor extensions or alteration of Shop (Use Class A1) or Financial and Professional Services (Use Class A2) premises.

-Works that would be permitted development on a house are not permitted development on a flat.
-Even minor alterations such as replacing a window or an external door will need planning permission.
-Go to the Planning Portal Guide on flats and maisonettes for more information.
+Most residents in the City live in flats but works that would be permitted development on a house may not be permitted development on a flat.
+Even minor alterations such as replacing a window or an external door may need planning permission.
+Go to the Planning Portal's Guidance on flats and maisonettes for more information.